 1

-Briefly define who your AI is, how it talks, and what it shouldn’t do.
-In our tests, replies were more consistent when we set a clear role, tone, and 2–3 boundaries up front.
+Write who your AI is, how it talks, and what it shouldn’t do.
+In our tests, replies were more consistent when we set a clear role, tone, and 2–3 boundaries from the start.

 2